 According to Feng Shui principles, the broom symbolizes insight and wisdom and is believed to have the power to sweep away negative energy, worry, and trouble.
 This ancient Chinese art counsels that the broom be hung by the door, symbolically sweeping out energy that no longer serves us well, making room for positive energy, abundance, and prosperity.

-At our home we use our brooms daily; they aren’t just for looks.
+At our home, we use our brooms daily; they aren’t just for looks.
 They also serve as a visible reminder of our intent to maintain a positive, respectful, and healthy emotional environment in our sacred space.
-If you’d like to learn more about the energy-based practice of Feng Shui, I highly recommend this website.